DavidStrada/david-site/content/services/consulting.md

 weight: 100
 ---

-Need an API for your mobile app or JavaScript SPA?
-I can help out with that.
+Need an API for your mobile app or SPA?
+I can do that!.